tensorpack/tensorpack/examples/FasterRCNN/convert_d2/README.md

 $ ./predict.py --output-pb out.pb --load R50FPN-d2-converted.npz  --config DATA.BASEDIR=~/data/coco 'MODE_MASK=True' 'MODE_FPN=True' 'BACKBONE.STRIDE_1X1=True' 'PREPROC.PIXEL_MEAN=[123.675,116.28,103.53]' 'PREPROC.PIXEL_STD=[1.0,1.0,1.0]'
 ```

+Note:

-Note: this script does not support arbitrary detectron2 config.
+1. This script does not support arbitrary detectron2 config.
    When run against an unsupported config, it may fail silently and produce
    erroneous models.

-For models in detectron2 model zoo, there is a small incompatibility:
+2. The above steps produces a TensorFlow's pb file without any inference-time optimization (such as fusion).
+   Tensorpack is a training framework so it does not provide any such tools.
+	 It's up to the user to further optimize the final graph.

+3. There could be a small incompatibility for converted models.
-* `POOLER_SAMPLING_RATIO=0` in RoIAlign: there is no equivalence in TensorFlow.
+	 For the implementation of RoIAlign,  there is no equivalence of `POOLER_SAMPLING_RATIO=0` in tensorpack or TensorFlow.
 	 Our RoIAlign only implements `POOLER_SAMPLING_RATIO=2`.
 	 The results are quite similar, and the final AP may be different by <0.5.